FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/foreword.rst

 First of all, thank you very much for buying our company's FR series collaborative robot products.
 Our products have been carefully designed and tested many times to ensure that they can meet your needs in all aspects.

 Please read this product user manual carefully to ensure that you can use our products correctly and get the best experience.
-If you encounter any problems during use, please refer to the fault exclusion part in the manual, or contact our after -salesperson.
+If you encounter any problems during use, please refer to the fault exclusion part in the manual, or contact our after-salesperson.
 We thank you very much for your support and trust, and look forward to providing you with better services and products.

 What is installed in the box
 -------------------------------